satellite-image-deep-learning/techniques/README.md

 ## Object detection
 Several different techniques can be used to count the number of objects in an image.
 The returned data can be an object count (regression), a bounding box around individual objects in an image (typically using Yolo or Faster R-CNN architectures), a pixel mask for each object (instance segmentation), key points for an an object (such as wing tips, nose and tail of an aircraft), or simply a classification for a sliding tile over an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 For the same reason, object detection datasets are inherently imbalanced, since the area of background typically dominates over the area of the objects to be detected.
 In general object detecion performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 Model accuracy falls off rapidly as image resolution degrades, so it is common for object detection to use very high resolution imagery, e.g. 30cm RGB.
 A particular characteristic of aerial images is that objects can be oriented in any direction, so using rotated bounding boxes which aligning with the object can be crucial for extracting metrics such as the length and width of an object.
 * [Object Detection and Image Segmentation with Deep Learning on Earth Observation Data: A Review](https://www.mdpi.com/2072-4292/12/10/1667)
-* [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) and [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) list many relevant papers
+* [awesome-aerial-object-detection bu murari023](https://github.com/murari023/awesome-aerial-object-detection), [another by visionxiang](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) and [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) list many relevant papers
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)
 * [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery.
 Train models and test on arbitrary image sizes with YOLO (versions 2 and 3), Faster R-CNN, SSD, or R-FCN.
 * [YOLTv4](https://github.com/avanetten/yoltv4) -> YOLTv4 is designed to detect objects in aerial or satellite imagery in arbitrarily large images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks.
 Read [Announcing YOLTv4: Improved Satellite Imagery Object Detection](https://towardsdatascience.com/announcing-yoltv4-improved-satellite-imagery-object-detection-f5091e913fad)